jenwo98/cloud-intelligence-dashboards-framework/README.md

 ## Regions
-Make sure you are installing data collection in the same region where you are going to use the data to avoid cross region charges.
+Make sure you are installing data collection in the same region where you are going to use the data to avoid cross-region charges.
 CFN deployment is only available in a limited number of regions, while CLI deployment is region agnostic.

 | Region Name | Region Code | Support CLI  | Support CFN |